abujanda/books/README.md

 | PUT    | `/api/books/:id`       | Update a book by ID      |
 | DELETE | `/api/books/:id`       | Delete a book by ID      |

+## 🎨 `book-app` — Frontend Overview
+The `book-app` allows the client to:
+- View, create, update, and delete book entries
+- Rate and summarize books
+- Responsive UI with Material Design

 ## 🧪Getting Started

 ### 1. Clone the repo